 Femininity and Feminism in Tango (II)

-Some people argue that any gender can play the opposite gender role just as well if given the chance, which I doubt (see comment).
-Men are not good at playing the feminine role, not because they are not allowed, but because they are inherently masculine.
-A man does not possess a woman's soft, light, and flexible body, nor does he share her psyche, which has evolved due to women's reproductive nature and their intrinsic need for beauty (to attract males), affection, and security.
+Some argue that anyone, given the opportunity, can dance either role equally well (see comment).
+I have my doubts.
+Men are not naturally suited to the feminine role—not because they’re forbidden from doing so, but because they are inherently masculine.
+A man lacks the soft, light, and flexible body of a woman, as well as the psyche shaped by her reproductive nature—her instinctive need for beauty (to attract a mate), affection, and security.
 These traits influence how women dance.
-Conversely, women do not have the build and strength of men, nor do they possess the male psyche shaped by men’s hunting nature and their instinctual drive for initiative, control, and protection of loved ones.
-If men and women were naturally suited to opposite roles, tango would have evolved differently.
+Conversely, women do not have the physical build and strength of men, nor do they possess the male psyche shaped by men’s hunting nature and their instinctual drive for initiative, control, and protection of loved ones.
+If men and women were naturally inclined toward opposite roles, tango would have evolved differently.

-Tango embodies the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that harmony between genders is achieved through mutual respect, submission, accommodation, and cooperation—not antagonism, animosity, confrontation, or power struggles, and that love triumphs over hostility.
-While individualism and feminism emphasize individuality and independence, tango focuses on the the oneness and harmony of their union.
+Argentine tango embodies the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that harmony between genders is achieved through mutual respect, submission, accommodation, and cooperation—not antagonism, animosity, confrontation, or power struggles, and that love triumphs over hostility.
+While individualism and feminism emphasize the independence of an individual person or gender, tango focuses on the the solidarity and harmony of their union.
 It calls for friendliness, submission, humility, adaptability, cooperation, agreeableness, and yielding.
-Tango demonstrates that the sexes can form a harmonious relationship by embracing these values.
-Despite the challenges tango faces in the West, it continues to positively influence lives.
-Without adopting these values, we cannot fully enjoy either the dance or the relationship between sexes (see Tango and Gender Interdependence).
+Tango demonstrates that men and women can form a harmonious relationship by embracing these values.
+Despite the challenges tango faces in the West, it continues to positively influence lives, because unless we adopt these values, we cannot fully enjoy either the dance or the relationship between sexes (see Tango and Gender Interdependence).

 Subscribe to: